-We recommend that the Memorial should not be visited before the topic area of National Socialism has been introduced in class in school year 9 or 10 or expanded in depth in Sekundarstufe II (in Germany, roughly equivalent to Sixth Form).
+We recommend that the Memorial should not be visited before the topic of National Socialism has been introduced in class in the 9th or 10th grade or expanded in depth in Sekundarstufe II (roughly the equivalent of Sixth Form).

 After visiting the Memorial